apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 </details>

-#### `wolfRbac`
+#### `Wolf RBAC`

 To use wolfRbac authentication, you need to start and install [wolf-server](https://github.com/iGeeky/wolf/blob/master/quick-start-with-docker/README.md).
-For more information about `wolfRbac`, please refer to [APISIX wolf-rbac](https://apisix.apache.org/zh/docs/apisix/plugins/wolf-rbac/).
+For more information about `Wolf RBAC`, please refer to [APISIX wolf-rbac](https://apisix.apache.org/zh/docs/apisix/plugins/wolf-rbac/).

 :::note This plugin will add several API